 Page Title: This is the title of your blog as seen at the head of the page.
 This is usually labeled as the H1 (Header 1) in the page code.
 Pop your researched SEO-friendly blog title here.

 URL: URL is the techy term for the web page address.
 This too needs to contain your keywords and phrases but don’t go mad and overstuff it.
 Use no more than 60-70 characters.
 URLs are often automatically generated as you draft your blog so do remember to double-check this before you publish.

 SEO Title: Web pages can have two titles – page title and SEO title.
 The SEO title is what Google reads and is what appears in the search page listing.
 It can be used to add more keywords or add clarification to your page title.
 So, if your blog title is short and snappy use the space to get some relevant secondary phrases in.
 If you don’t add a specific SEO title, it will just use your Page Title.

 For reference – SEO titles should be no longer than 60-70 characters.
 Longer ones will get the end chopped off in the search results so get laser-focused and don’t waste those characters!

-- Alt Text/Tag: This is the data the Search Engines use for indexing images so it’s important to provide this data.
-It’s important to describe what the image is in the alt text then it can be ‘read’ by visually impaired visitors as the content will be described to them by their screen readers.
-Adding alt text seems like a small thing but it’s extremely important so don’t forget to do it!
+- Alt Text/Tag: All blog images should have alt text set.
+This is the data the Search Engines use for indexing images and also allows visually impaired visitors to ‘read’ the image using screen readers.
+Adding alt text seems like a small thing but it’s extremely important so don’t forget!
+Use keywords if possible.